 NEPA Process Overview

-Ioneer is seeking approval from the federal government to being construction at Rhyolite Ridge under the rules of the National Environmental Policy Act, commonly known as the NEPA process.
+Before construction at Rhyolite Ridge can begin, we must first obtain approval from the federal government under the rules of the National Environmental Policy Act, commonly known as the NEPA process.

 In Preparation for the NEPA process, Ioneer has to date: